soarqin/vita-rxcheat/README.md

         *KERNEL
         ux0:tai/rcsvr.skprx

-2. Copy tai/rcsvr.suprx to ux0:tai/
+2. Copy tai/rcsvr.suprx(Full version) or tai/rcsvr_lt.suprx(Lite version) to ux0:tai/

 HOW-TO use client sofware
 -------------------------
+1. You need full version of plugin(rcsvr.suprx) installed
-1. Ensure the IP address of your PSVITA/PSTV can be accessed from your PC, start any game on PSVITA, run rcclient on PC after "VITA RxCheat" shown up, click Autoconnect button
+2. Ensure the IP address of your PSVITA/PSTV can be accessed from your PC, start any game on PSVITA, run rcclient on PC after "VITA RxCheat" shown up, click Autoconnect button
-2. If step 3 is not connecting, you can get PSVITA IP address in Network Settings or VitaShell (Press SELECT in FTP MODE), input in the client and click Connect button
+3. If step 3 is not connecting, you can get PSVITA IP address in Network Settings or VitaShell (Press SELECT in FTP MODE), input in the client and click Connect button
-3. Now your can search memory or unlock trophies as well
+4. Now your can search memory or unlock trophies as well

 HOW-TO use in-game menu
 -----------------------
 1. After "VITA RxCheat" shown up, follow instruction to call up menu by pressing L+R+LEFT+SELECT
 2. You can enable/disable cheats(if CwCheat codes are loaded) and unlock trophies here

 HOW-TO use CwCheat codes
 ------------------------